Updated Mar 16, 2026 § For Pets

 • Both collars weigh under 2.5 oz and are rechargeable, but Halo offers 15 correction levels vs PetSafe’s 5

-How These Two Systems Actually Work
+How Do These Two Systems Actually Work?

 The core technology difference matters more than any spec sheet comparison.